homeflow/homeflow.github.io/_posts/location-guides/2015-04-10-results-location-blocks.md

 ---
 layout: default
-title: Property results location pages
+title: Property results location blocks
-modal-id: location-pages
+modal-id: results-location-blocks
 category: location-guides
 ---
 In this example we can search the nodes for the location page and return all of the node items for that node.
-So this means for a location page we can return content such as local branch information, content_chunks, properties and more for the area guide.
+So this means for a results location page we can return content such as local branch information, content_chunks, properties and more for the area guide.

 You need only assign the node once to the slug if using multiple blocks on a page: